kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

      - Description
    * - environment
      - string
-     - host name of the Suite environment where the customer is (example: login.emarsys.net)
+     - Host name of the customer’s Suite environment (e.g. login.emarsys.net)
    * - customer_id
      - int
      - ID of the customer in the Suite database
    * - resource_id
      - int/string
-     - ID of the resource that is edited (optional)
+     - ID of the resource to be edited (optional)
    * - resource_label
      - string
      - label that appeared below the node so far if an existing resource is edited (optional)